classicrocker883/MRiscoCProUI/README.md

     <img height=320 alt="Star History Chart" src="https://api.star-history.com/svg?repos=classicrocker883/MRiscoCProUI&type=Date" />
   </picture>
 </a>

-This work would not be possible without me spending time working on it for free.

-I would greatly appreciate supporters, helpers, and beta testers whenever possible.

-Please show your support by considering making a donation, or giving your input if you end up using this firmware.

-It wasn't easy getting it to this point.
-I am just a basic programmer and the work is mostly trial and error.
-Thank goodness for VS Code's compiler and also AI like ChatGPT which shows me what changes need to be made as I make them.

 - [Marlin Firmware](https://marlinfw.org/) is an Open Source project and owned and maintained by the maker community.
 - VS Code is an IDE program owned and maintained by Microsoft.